lettools/PackageTest/README.md

 # Package Test

-`PackageTest` is a package containing two functions that calculates statistical associations between the level of expression at ASE sites and the presence of *cis* sequence variants by applying running permutations of the input data and applying a generalized linear model (GLM) each time.
+`PackageTest` is a package containing two functions that calculates statistical associations between the level of expression at allele-specific expression (ASE) sites and the presence of *cis* sequence variants by running permutations of the input data and applying a generalized linear model (GLM) each time.

 ## Dependencies